 Decree 844 envisages that the transactions can only be made through auctions.
-The terms of such auctions, as well as the procedure for calculating the starting price of the blocked securities, should be defined by the Russian Government Commission on Monitoring Foreign Investment.
-As of February 2024, these decisions have not yet been made public.
+The terms of such auctions, as well as the procedure for calculating the starting price of the blocked securities, are yet to be defined by the Russian Government Commission on Monitoring Foreign Investment.
 Finally, Decree 844 also requires that securities are credited to special "transitional" accounts, to be opened by purchasers with Russian depositories.
-The relevant regulations were adopted by the Russian Central Bank in January 2024.
+The regime of such accounts is yet to be defined by the Russian Central Bank.